Can People Fake Personality Tests? Yes: When Instructed

 One technical response to faking is the forced-choice format, in which respondents choose between two or more equally socially desirable options (e.g., "I tend to be very organised" vs. "I tend to be very sociable").
 By removing the easy option of endorsing all positive descriptors, forced-choice formats reduce the opportunity for response inflation.

-The evidence on forced-choice formats is generally positive: they produce less faking and, in some studies, slightly better predictive validity.
-But they are harder to take, more cognitively demanding, and less well-validated in cross-cultural contexts.
-They also introduce ipsative scoring problems (the scores are relative to each other, not absolute) that complicate interpretation.
+The cost is real too.
+Forced-choice items are harder to take, more cognitively demanding, and less well-validated in cross-cultural contexts.
+Purely ipsative scoring makes scores relative to each other rather than absolute, which complicates interpretation, and the second meta-analysis above shows the format choice inside "forced-choice" matters as much as the decision to use it.
 For a detailed treatment of the tradeoffs, see forced-choice personality assessment: more honest data.

 | Test format | Susceptibility to faking | What to do |